bozcotty/data_structures/README.md

 The Queue also inherits from linked_list.rb.
 It defines enqueue and dequeue methods as well as a size methhod, in terms of methods inherited from the SLL class of linked_list.rb.

 ### Data Structure 4 - Binary Tree
 The binary tree defined here takes a look at Apple's management team and restructures it so that no person in top management oversees more than two other people.
-It uses a binary tree's three different methods of traversal of the Depth-first variety: pre-order, in-order, and post-order.
+It uses a binary tree's three different methods of traversal of the depth-first variety: pre-order, in-order, and post-order.

 ## Authors
 * Scott Hale